Coming soon to Parx Casino® and the South Philadelphia Turf Club

 A straight bet is a wager based on the outcome of a single event.
 Straight bets include spreads, moneylines, and totals (which are often called over/unders).
 A straight bet covers when a sports bettor wins and the bet pays out.
 Some straight bets can also push, meaning the bet is a tie.
 In that case, the bettor receives his wager back, but does not receive any winnings.
 Straight bets are more straightforward than parlays and teasers, so they’re an easy way to start sports betting.

 When you bet against the spread, you’re just betting on the margin of victory or defeat.
 The favorite team is always indicated with a (-) sign and the underdog with a (+) sign.
 Here is an example of a game where point spreads are utilized and how it would look: Philadelphia -3 (-110), New England +3 (-110).
-Philadelphia is the 3-point favorite which means they would need to win the game by three points or more to win the bet.
+Philadelphia is the 3-point favorite which means they would need to win the game by more than 3 points to win the bet.
 Conversely, New England is a 3-point underdog which means they would need to win or not lose the game by more than three points to win the bet.
 To help understand the risk and reward, the number next to the spread (-110) shows you the amount a bettor would have to wager to win $100.
 So -100 means that the bettor would have to wager $110 to win $100.

 A moneyline is a straight up bet on the outcome of a game.
 The favorite is always indicated by a minus sign (-), and the underdog is indicated by a plus sign (+).
 In the case of the favorite, the moneyline is the amount a bettor would have to wager to win $100.
 For the underdog, the moneyline is the amount a bettor stands to win if they were to wager $100.
 Here is an example of a game where the moneyline is utilized and how it would look: Philadelphia -300, New England +250.
 Because Philadelphia is favored, a bettor has to wager $300 to win $100.
 Whereas with New England, a $100 wager could win you $250.
 Note that while moneyline wagers are always assume a base of $100, you can always bet more or less.